Ten Questions About Election 2020 (The Morning After)

 2. Last night, I blamed the FLORIDA Scarface vote (rabid Cuban exiles) for costing Biden a shot to win there.
 In retrospect, that was an oversimplification.
 Trump won the state handily (by FLORIDA standards).
 Anyone who can make a case for Democrats wasting any more time at the presidential level in FLORIDA in future elections based on this red political shift, go ahead.
 I’m listening.

 3. I follow NEVADA politics as closely as anyone, but I still can’t explain why the (apparent) margin is so close.
 Biden should end up winning the Silver State by a few points.
 However, this race was far closer than anyone expected, and by contrast, neighboring ARIZONA clearly surpassed Biden’s most optimistic projections.
-NEVADA has been getting bluer every election, but that hit a wall in 2020, no matter that the final results show.
+NEVADA has been getting bluer every election, but that hit a wall in 2020, no matter what the final results show.
 No one could have expected the margin in NV would be smaller than in AZ.
 Armchair politicking welcome.
 I’m baffled.

 4. Popular vote looks like it will be similar to 2016, though Biden will stretch the “victory” out to more than 3 million votes.
 I interpret this number cynically.
 Given Trump’s character and record, many expected he’d lose the popular vote by at least double, and perhaps triple the previous percentages.
 That apparently won’t happen.
 Though this next comment is admittedly partisan (whereas most of what’s here is intended to be objective), I’m devastated by the results and the failure of the nation to issue a decisive rebuke to Trumpism.
 Very disappointing.